aregtech/areg-sdk/docs/wiki/02a-cmake-config.md

 ﻿# CMake Configuration Options for Building AREG SDK

+*This document describes the variables listed in `user.cmake` file.*

 ## CMake Configuration Overview

 The AREG SDK offers flexible build configurations via CMake, allowing users to customize compilation settings, output directories, library types, and additional features for tailored development environments.
 These options can be adjusted to optimize the AREG SDK binaries for different systems, such as Linux and Windows, and to control features like testing, logging, and package usage.